Magnus Schwantje: Early life and education

-Magnus Ernst Schwantje initially completed an apprenticeship as bookseller.
+Career

+After completing his training, Schwantje moved to Munich (1895–1897), where he was introduced to the popular Theosophy movement.
+However, he soon grew disillusioned with it and distanced himself from its teachings.
+At the age of 19, he published his first book, Das edle Waidwerk und der Lustmord ("The Noble Hunt and the Lust Murder"; 1897), at his own expense.
+In this work, Schwantje meticulously argued against hunting by exposing the underlying psychological motive for it: the desire to kill, which he suggested is often unconscious.
+He coined the provocative term "lustmord" ("lust murder") to describe this hidden drive.

 In 1898 he temporarily was a pupil of the painter Karl Wilhelm Diefenbach, who was a pioneer of the naturist movement and the peace movement.
 Therefore, he lived with the painter in his country commune called Himmelhof in Ober Sankt Veit near Vienna.
-At the beginning of the 20th century he worked for the "Berliner Tierschutzverein" (a society for the prevention of cruelty to animals in Berlin) and gathered experience, which was of great use for his later activities as speaker and author.
+At the beginning of the 20th century he worked for the Berliner Tierschutzverein (a society for the prevention of cruelty to animals in Berlin) and gathered experience, which was of great use for his later activities as speaker and author.

-In 1907 he established his own animal rights organisation called Gesellschaft zur Förderung des Tierschutzes und verwandter Bestrebungen ("society for the promotion of animal protection and similar efforts"), which in 1919 was renamed Bund für radikale Ethik and persisted until 1933.
+In 1907 he established his own animal rights organisation called Gesellschaft zur Förderung des Tierschutzes und verwandter Bestrebungen ("Society for the Promotion of Animal protection and Similar efforts"), which in 1919 was renamed Bund für radikale Ethik and persisted until 1933.
 Among the several hundred members were the politician and peace advocate Ludwig Quidde, his wife Margarethe Quidde and Hans Paasche.

 Before World War I Schwantje already published a journal advocating the peace movement called Ethische Rundschau ("Ethical Review").
-Furthermore, he was co-founder of the Bund der Kriegsdienstgegner ("alliance of enemies of military service") and wrote articles for the pacifistic journals Die Friedens-Warte ("The Peace-Lookout") and Friedensfront ("Peace-Front").
+Furthermore, he was co-founder of the Bund der Kriegsdienstgegner ("Alliance of Enemies of Military Service") and wrote articles for the pacifistic journals Die Friedens-Warte ("The Peace-Lookout") and Friedensfront ("Peace-Front").

 After the advent of Nazi Germany Schwantje's Bund für radikale Ethik was prohibited and he had to endure house searches in March 1933.
 Later that year in September he was arrested and interrogated in the Columbia concentration camp, a notorious prison of the Gestapo.
 His name was later withdrawn from the list of people, who were to be transported to the concentration camp in Dachau.
 In 1934 he emigrated to Switzerland and there supported the Zurich-based dentist Ludwig Fliegel in the work on his book against vivisection entitled 1000 Ärzte gegen die Vivisektion ("1000 doctors against vivisection").
 Schwantje also wrote the preface for Fliegel's book, the distribution of which was subdued by the Nazis in Germany, but which was published in Switzerland in 1935.

 After returning to Germany in 1949 he resumed his work as an activist for animal rights, vegetarianism and the peace movement.
 Until 1956 he lived with his sister Alwine Schütte in Stade, a city in Lower Saxony, and after her death moved to the Ruhr region.

+Death

+Schwantje died on 11 September 1959 in Oberhausen.